-Having wrongly decided that I had been abandoned by David, I left the site at 4pm.
+Having wrongly decided that David had abandoned me, I left the site at 4 pm.
 What followed was a comedy of errors.
 I had no water, but I thought that I hardly needed any for the downhill trek to Aguas Calientes.
 Truly I should have known better!
-Having laughed at the story of the girl who arrived at the entrance in the morning and threw herself on the ground crying, I might have questioned why that had been the case, but I didn´t.
-Uneven steps, twists and turns, jungle heat and no water- As Good As It Gets...Luckily I hadn´t drunk the pineapple juice we were given as breakfast, so I was able to drink something in the middle of the misery.
+I had laughed at the story of the girl who arrived at the entrance in the morning and threw herself on the ground crying.
+However, I might have questioned why that had been the case, but I didn´t.
+Uneven steps, twists and turns, jungle heat and no water.
+As Good As It Gets...Luckily I hadn´t drunk the pineapple juice in my breakfast pack, so I was able to drink something in the middle of the misery.
 Put it like this, I was more than happy to enjoy the aguas calientes of a hot shower when I got back to the hotel…

 - Buy plenty of water the night before.
 Everything at the site is super expensive and the sun is hot, hot, hot.
 You need water at all times to avoid dehydration.

 - Try to take a tour that allows you to spend the full day in Machu Picchu.
-The changing light is one of the highights of a day spent here.
+The changing light is one of the highlights of a day spent here.

 - Wear good walking shoes, preferably with a good grip.
 The walk up to the Sun Gate is not that easy (steep gradient most of the way).

 - Have sunscreen and wear it.
 You are high in the mountains and the sun is strong.

 - Aguas Calientes is a tourist trip.
 Seek out the central market and eat there.
 The breakfasts are particularly good value.
 Also, most restaurants have the exact same menus and prices- go figure.